We're a one-stop shop making fun games with the highest quality and longest-lasting components—for you—our supporters

 We stumbled into game publishing after watching an episode of Mythbusters―about zombies, of course.
-It created more angst in me than any movie ever had and I wondered how I could share that with others.
-A board game came to mind, one thing led to another, and here we are.
+It created more angst for us than any movie and we wondered how we could share that with others.
+A board game came to mind—one thing led to another and here we are.

-I'm David and I enjoy finding unique materials for our games and their production.
-Some of my favorites are a mediæval scorpion illustration from the Anglo Saxon Mappa Mundi of 1025, tiny skulls carved from magnesite, and creating 3D-printed stainless steel embossing dies that we use to press our own tins.
+And I'm David and I enjoy finding unique materials for our games and their production.
+Like a this mediæval scorpion illustration from the year 1025, or tiny skulls carved from magnesite, and creating 3D-printed stainless steel embossing dies for Mint Tin Mini Apocalypse and Mint Tin Mini Skulduggery.

 Kate and I both have fulltime jobs but we don't mind doing the nitty-gritty work to make sure we deliver our best to you.

-The paper for one of our games is manufactured 30 minutes away, and our coins are from the oldest private US mint.
-Our supplies come from vendors who pay living wages to employees with similar life-work balances as ours.
+The paper for one of our games is manufactured 30 minutes away, and our coins are minted by the oldest private US mint.

 Where are we now?

 We love creating games and are huge supporters of other's creativity too—we've backed over 770 Kickstarter projects.
 It's important to us to be an active part of the community.

-We have a few games in the works which we'd like to kickstart.
-One's about mining on the moon, another about falling into an abandoned mine shaft, and another's a solo adventurer game like The Legend of Zelda.
+We some games in the works which we'd like to kickstart.
+One's about mining on the moon (Mint Tin LunaSyr), another's about falling into an abandoned mine shaft (Mint Tin Mineshaft), and another's a solo adventure game like The Legend of Zelda.

 Don't have our games yet?
 Get them here.